NN-Group-Geert/Tutorial/README.md

-# Tutorial
+README at Tutorial
-Tutorial for learning and testing
+README-file for learning and testing